Intro to Mental Performance Training

 Session 5: Performance Routines

-Performance routines help athletes build mental and physical game plans to perform at their best more consistently.
+Performance routines help athletes build mental and physical plans to perform at their best more consistently.
 A good routine creates familiarity and comfort, makes useful behaviors part of the performance process, and builds a sense of control and confidence.
-In this session, the focus is on one of the most practical tools in mental performance training: the reset routine.
+In this session, the focus is on one of the most practical tools in MPT: the reset routine.
 Athletes will learn and personalize a simple, repeatable process for recovering quickly from mistakes or distractions and getting their attention back where it belongs.

 Session 6: Performance Planning + Goal Setting

 Having a clear goal focuses your attention, sustains your effort, and builds confidence as you make progress.
-Yet goal setting is one of the most talked about and least well-taught skills in sport, and most athletes are focused on the wrong type of goals.
+Many athletes focus on the destination rather than the daily actions that help them get there.
 In this session, athletes learn to set goals that are specific, controllable, and connected to what they actually do in training and competition, not just where they want to end up.
-Athletes will leave with a written performance plan they can carry into their next practice immediately.
+Athletes will leave with a written performance plan that brings together the skills they've developed throughout the program and can be put into practice immediately.

 format